core-wg/resource-directory/draft-ietf-core-resource-directory.md

 HTTP support: YES

-The following examples show an endpoint adding </sensors/humid>, modifying </sensors/temp>, and removing </sensors/light> links in RD using the Update Endpoint Links function.
+The following examples show an endpoint adding </sensors/humid>, modifying </sensors/temp>, and removing </sensors/light> links in RD using the Update Endpoint Links function with the example location value /rd/4521.

 The following example shows an EP adding the link </sensors/humid>;ct=41;rt="humid-s";if="sensor" to the collection of links at the location /rd/4521.